Agrokor: 1976–1989: Foundation and early years

 In 1976, Ivica Todorić founded a company for the production and sale of flowers and flower seedlings.
 The first greenhouses were built during the same year and the sale of the goods expanded to the rest of the country.
 Although the communist government of SFR Yugoslavia didn't fancy private companies, Todorić was able to hire more than 50 people in the first two fiscal years.
 By 1977, business was expanded by new programs: import and export of cereals, oil crops, fruit, and vegetables, with a significant increase in turnover and profits.
 The company soon become the leader in the flower industry.

 1989–2003: Domestic expansion

+Cibona Tower behind Hoto Tower.
+Agrokor moved into Cibona Tower on 4 January 2000 and used it until 4 December 2017 when moved to another location.